TuNVSE61897/Game-IT-Parody-Demo/README.md

 Please use the engine here to run the game: https://thimbleweedpark.com/deloresdev/

-If you are lazy and don't want to download the source code and set up, you can watch a video of the gameplay here: https://www.youtube.com/watch?v=vfs7Re2xYfo
+If you don't want to download the source code and set up, you can watch a video of the gameplay here: https://www.youtube.com/watch?v=vfs7Re2xYfo

 =========================